 1. Start or Increase Your Emergency Fund

-Without an emergency fund, just one surprising piece of bad news can send you on the debt spiral to financial disaster.
-Most experts say that your fund should have about six to eight months worth of savings in an easily-accessible interest-bearing account (e.g. an online savings account or money market account).
-Storing that much away might take months or even years if you’re just taking a little bit out of each paycheck, so use your refund to make a significant deposit in your emergency fund.
+Without an emergency fund, just one surprise major expense can send you on a debt spiral toward financial disaster.
+Many experts say that your fund should contain about six to eight months’ worth of savings in an easily accessible interest-bearing account (such as an online savings account or money market account).
+Storing that much money might take months (or even years) if you’re just taking a little bit out of each paycheck, so use your refund to make a significant deposit to your emergency fund.

 2. Pay Off High-Interest Debt

-After establishing an emergency fund, the next best thing you can do with your tax refund is to pay off any high-interest debt that you’re carrying.
-If you have a lot of debt, just putting money in savings is like borrowing money from yourself.
-Put your refund to work by starting your debt elimination program of choice and paying off any payday loans, title loans, debt consolidation loans, high-interest private student loans, car loans, and of course credit card debt.
+After establishing an emergency fund, the next best thing you can do with your tax refund is reduce or eliminate any high-interest debt that you’re carrying.
+Put your refund to work by starting your debt elimination program of choice, paying off payday loans, title loans, debt consolidation loans, high-interest private student loans, car loans, or credit card debt.

-Are you having car trouble, do you need a new winter coat, or have you put off dental work?
-You need to take care of these essentials, and now that your refund is here, you can cover the cost.
+Are you having car trouble?
+Do you need a new winter coat?
+Have you put off important dental work?
+You need to take care of these essentials, and once you collect your refund, you may be able to cover the cost.

 4. Start Itemized Savings Accounts

 Now is the time to start practicing the mindset of the disciplined and frugal consumer.
-First make a budget, and then break your refund into pieces, each of which plants the seed in your bank account for important future purchases.
-Putting your refund toward specific savings goals will keep you from taking on debt down the road, when needs or desires arise.
+First, make a budget, and break your refund into pieces, each of which plants the seed in your bank account for important future purchases.
+Putting your refund toward specific savings goals can prevent you from taking on debt down the road, when needs or desires arise.
 Capital One 360 offers some great features that allow you to set up these specific savings goals in your account.

 5. Refinance Your Mortgage or Make Home Improvements

-Mortgage rates are below 5% for the first time since the housing boom, except this time the price of homes is far less than they were in 2004.
-When you refinance your mortgage, you will still pay closing costs and fees.
-Use the refund to pay for the closing costs, and you will save thousands of dollars per year on mortgage interest.
+When you refinance your mortgage, you must still pay closing costs and fees.
+But use the refund to pay for the closing costs, and you can save thousands of dollars per year on mortgage interest.

 If you’re happy with your mortgage rate, take a look around the house.
 Do you need a new roof?
 Is your kitchen outdated?
-Could new energy-efficient appliances save you money on your utility bills?
-Home improvement projects can immediately increase the value of your property and make your home more comfortable at the same time.
+Could new energy-efficient appliances lower your utility bills?
+Home improvement projects can immediately increase the value of your property while simultaneously making your home more comfortable.

-Depending on your income level, goals, age, and whether you have already fully-funded your tax sheltered accounts, using your tax refund to get a head start on Roth IRA contributions or 529 college savings plan contributions is a great move, one that can let your three-digit tax refund grow into to a four-digit addition over the course of a few years.
-Plus, it’s like using your tax refund to create a tax deduction: How does that sound?
+Depending on your income level, goals, age, and whether you have already fully funded your tax sheltered accounts, using your tax refund to get a head start on Roth IRA contributions or 529 college savings plan contributions can be a great move.
+This may result in your three-digit tax refund growing into to a four-digit addition over the course of several years.

-Have you already contributed the maximum to your tax-sheltered accounts?
-Give yourself a pat on the back and consider opening a brokerage account with a discount broker (e.g. Scottrade, TradeKing, and Sharebuilder).
-Lean toward conservative and diversified investments with low expenses.
-Check out some mutual funds.
+If you’ve already contributed the maximum to your tax-sheltered accounts, consider opening a brokerage account with a discount broker (such as Scottrade, TradeKing, or Sharebuilder).
+Lean toward conservative and diversified investments with low expenses, or look into mutual funds.
 Index funds or ETFs may be a good choice for you, especially if you are not interested in actively managing your stock portfolio.
 They offer instant diversification and very low expenses.

 Have you been looking for seed money to take your business to the next level?
 Do you have a venture that you want to start?
-You can use your refund to get you moving in the right direction.
-It’s a great opportunity to turn your refund into income for years to come, and get a few more small business tax deductions next year too.
+You can use your refund to move in the right direction.
+It’s a great opportunity to turn your refund into income for years to come, and get a few more small business tax deductions next year as well.

-If you made it to priority ten and still have some money left to spend, so you deserve a treat.
 You saved all year, and now you’ve earned the right to splurge a little bit.
 Don’t feel guilty about using the extra cash for a summer vacation or to treat your family to a nice dinner.
-Just don’t let your eyes get too big for your stomach.
-A $500 refund is no excuse for a $3,000 trip.
+Just don’t get carried away – a $500 refund is no excuse for a $3,000 trip.

-If you’re getting a tax refund, regardless of the amount, it’s a big deal to get your money back.
-Whether it’s a windfall or just a drop in the bucket, your refund should feel like “found money,” and if you’re smart you can put it to work for you and improve your financial situation.
-You can even treat yourself, but don’t blow it at all the mall or splurge too much, like on a new car.
+Whether it’s a major windfall or just a drop in the bucket, your refund should feel like “found money” – and if you’re smart, you can put it to work for you and improve your financial situation.
+You can even treat yourself – just don’t blow it at on a huge, unnecessary splurge.